Curriculum Concepts

 The content included in the conceptual framework is representative of the mission, values, beliefs and practices of the nursing faculty.
 The four major paradigm concepts include individual, health, nursing and environment.
 The nursing paradigm concepts will be traced throughout each course and divided into the progression of the four quarters of the program.

-Communication is a dynamic process of information exchange utilizing both verbal and non verbal modes.
+Communication is a dynamic process of information exchange utilizing both verbal and non-verbal modes.
 Therapeutic communication skills are utilized to transmit relevant, accurate and complete information in a concise and clear manner.
-It demonstrates a knowledge, caring and cultural awareness and is directed toward the promotion of positive health outcomes and the establishment of therapeutic relationships.
+It demonstrates knowledge, caring and cultural awareness and is directed toward the promotion of positive health outcomes and the establishment of therapeutic relationships.

-Safety includes all behaviors that insure the well being of self and others.
-It begins with the assessment of one’s own needs in order to attain maximum physical and emotional well-being and progresses to well being of the environment and that of other individuals.
+Safety includes all behaviors that ensure the well-being of self and others.
+It begins with the assessment of one’s own needs in order to attain maximum physical and emotional well-being and progresses to well-being of the environment and that of other individuals.

 Teaching and learning are processes by which information is shared between and among individuals.
 The goal of educating individuals is to facilitate informed decision making, to expand knowledge and to change behaviors.
 Concepts should be introduced from simple to complex and should have the ability to be applied to specific situations.